Færder: Mayors

+Geography

+The 100 km2 municipality is entirely composed of islands between the Tønsbergfjorden and the Ytre Oslofjord.
+Some of the main islands include Nøtterøy, Tjøme, Hvasser, Føynland, Veierland, and Bolærne.
+Three lighthouses are notable in the area: Færder Lighthouse, Fulehuk Lighthouse, and Store Færder Lighthouse.

 Climate

 Færder lighthouse has one of the longest temperature records in Norway, with recording from the same location continuously since 1885.
 The 1991-2020 base period shows a temperate oceanic climate (Cfb).
 Færder is known in Norway for warm lows in summer; from the start of recording to summer 2020 Færder recorded 191 nights with lows 20 °C or warmer.
 The all-time high temperature 28 °C was recorded July 1955 and August 1947; the all-time low is -23 °C recorded in January 1942.